inductiva/inductiva/docs/simulators/OpenFOAM.md

 `snappyHexMesh` and `checkMesh` can be computationally intensive, especially with large meshes.
 The `task.wait()` command will block until the simulation is complete, after which the output files will be available.

+In this configuration, the simulation took 40 hours and 20 minutes to complete, producing an output of 24.76 GB.

 ### Post-Simulation